NHAS/wag/README.md

 `Webserver`: Object that contains the public and tunnel listening addresses of the webserver

+`WebServer.Acme`: Object to contain the ACME details, such as email and CA provider `WebServer.Acme.CAProvider`: The provider for your ACME certs, defaults to `https://acme-staging-v02.api.letsencrypt.org/directory`
+`WebServer.Acme.CloudflareDNSToken`: The cloudflare DNS token to do DNS-01 ACME, optional, if not defined then HTTP-01 will be used.
+You'll have to define your DNS A/AAAA records to point to the public web address.

+`Webserver.Lockout`: Number of times a person can attempt mfa authentication before their account locks

-`WebServer.Public.ListenAddress`: Listen address for endpoint
+`WebServer.Public.ListenAddress`: Listen address for the public registration endpoint `WebServer.Public.ExternalAddress`: External address to be baked in to generated wireguard configs, i.e where your wireguard connections connect to.
+`WebServer.Public.DownloadConfigFileName`: The config name to serve toe clients, defaults to `wg0.conf`

+`WebServer.Tunnel`: Object that contains configurations for the MFA portal and the MFA methods wag provides
 `WebServer.Tunnel.Port`: Port for in-vpn-tunnel webserver, this does not take a full IP address, as the tunnel listener should *never* be outside the wireguard device

-`WebServer.<endpoint>.CertPath`: TLS Certificate path for endpoint
-`WebServer.<endpoint>.KeyPath`: TLS key for endpoint

-`Authenticators`: Object that contains configurations for the authentication methods wag provides
-`Authenticators.Issuer`: TOTP issuer, the name that will get added to the TOTP app
+`WebServer.Tunnel.Domain`: The domain of your MFA portal
+`WebServer.Tunnel.MaxSessionLifetimeMinutes`: How long a session can last, if -1, timeout is disabled
+`WebServer.Tunnel.SessionInactivityTimeoutMinutes`: How long a device can be idle before it has to reauthenticate, if -1 timeout is disabled
+`WebServer.Tunnel.HelpMail`: Help mail to display on the UI
-`Authenticators.DomainURL`: Full url of the vpn authentication endpoint, required for `webauthn` and `oidc` `Authenticators.DefaultMethod`: String, default method the user will be presented, if not specified a list of methods is displayed to the user (possible values: `webauth`, `totp`, `oidc`, `pam`)
+`WebServer.Tunnel.DefaultMethod`: String, default method the user will be presented, if not specified a list of methods is displayed to the user (possible values: `webauth`, `totp`, `oidc`, `pam`)
-`Authenticators.Methods`: String array, enabled authentication methods, e.g `["totp","webauthn","oidc", "pam"]`.
+`WebServer.Tunnel.Issuer`: OTP issuer, the name that will get added to the TOTP app or Webauthn device `WebServer.Tunnel.Methods`: String array, enabled authentication methods, e.g `["totp","webauthn","oidc", "pam"]`.

+`WebServer.Tunnel.OIDC`: Object that stores the OIDC settings
+`WebServer.Tunnel.OIDC.IssuerURL`: The URL of your identity provider , e.g `http://localhost:8080/realms/account`
+`WebServer.Tunnel.OIDC.ClientID`: OIDC identifier for application
+`WebServer.Tunnel.OIDC.ClientSecret`: OIDC client secret
+`WebServer.Tunnel.OIDC.DeviceUsernameClaim`: The claim within the oidc token that contains the users device name
+`WebServer.Tunnel.OIDC.Scopes`: Array of scopes to request from your identity provider, defaults to `openid`
-`Authenticators.OIDC`: Object that contains `OIDC` specific configuration options `Authenticators.OIDC.IssuerURL`: Identity provider endpoint, e.g `http://localhost:8080/realms/account` `Authenticators.OIDC.ClientID`:  OIDC identifier for application `Authenticators.OIDC.ClientSecret`: OIDC secret `Authenticators.OIDC.GroupsClaimName`: Claim that contains user groups to map into wag groups
+`WebServer.Tunnel.OIDC.GroupsClaimName`: Claim that contains user groups to map into wag groups

-`Authenticators.PAM.ServiceName`: Name of PAM-Auth file in `/etc/pam.d/`  will default to `/etc/pam.d/login` if unset or empty
+`WebServer.Tunnel.PAM`:  Object that stores the PAM settings `WebServer.Tunnel.PAM.ServiceName`: Name of PAM-Auth file in `/etc/pam.d/`  will default to `/etc/pam.d/login` if unset or empty

+`WebServer.Management`: Object that contains configurations for the webadministration portal.
+It is not recommend to expose this portal, I recommend setting `ListenAddress` to `127.0.0.1`/`localhost` and then use ssh forwarding to expose it
+`WebServer.Management.Enabled`: Enable the web UI
+`WebServer.Management.ListenAddress`: Listen address to expose the management UI on
+`WebServer.Management.Password`: Object that contains password authentication configuration options for the admin login.
+`WebServer.Management.Password.Enabled`: Boolean, enable password login (defaults to true).
+`WebServer.Management.OIDC`: Object that contains `OIDC` specific configuration options for the admin login.
+`WebServer.Management.OIDC.Enabled`: Boolean to enable OIDC login on the admin page.
+`WebServer.Management.OIDC.IssuerURL`: Identity provider endpoint, e.g `http://localhost:8080/realms/account`
+`WebServer.Management.OIDC.ClientID`:  OIDC identifier for application
+`WebServer.Management.OIDC.ClientSecret`: OIDC secret
+`WebServer.Management.OIDC.IssuerURL`: The administrative page domain

 `Clustering`: Object containing the clustering details
 `Clustering.ClusterState`: Same as the etcd cluster state setting, can be either `new`, create a new cluster, or `existing`.
 If you are joining an existing cluster, use `start -join` rather than this